When was the Rialto Bridge built… And why?

 The construction of the bridge took only three years but from the first plans till the bridge was ready almost 100 years had passed.
 This caused a great deal of ridicule and many bad jokes from the Venetians, all eagerly awaiting the new pathway to the other side.

-Ones an elderly couple stood gazing at the work-site and as laughed at the impossible project the man uttered:
+There is a story about an elderly couple who stood gazing at the work-site.
+As they laughed at the impossible project the man uttered:

 - sto ponte i lo finirà quando ch’el casso farà l’ongia (…This bridge will be completed when my penis grows a nail.)

 The woman replied:

 - quando che i finisse el ponte, me ciaparà fogo la mona (When they are ready with this bridge, my vagina will catch fire…)

 A very colorful dialogue and without knowing it they became immortalized in two marble shrines on the Palazzo dei Camerlenghi, coming down from the bridge on the Rialto side and looking to your right.

 The first shrine shows the man, Casso (penis), and the second shows the woman, Mona (vagina).

 There are other legends about the impossibly long arc.
 A venture that seemed almost supernatural at the time.
 The most famous story explains how Da Ponte managed finish the project without everything crumbling.